fsphys/evaluation-timetable-generator/README.md

 ### Input data

+Different csv files are used to configure the program.
+There is no special reason why the input file has to be CSV, other than that simpleodspy currently has problems reading OpenDocument Spreadsheet documents.

+#### Lectures to be included

 By default, the script expects a file `input.csv` in its working directory.
 The column delimiter needs to be `,` and `"` needs to be used for quoting strings.
 The first row is the header and will be ignored.